rubixchain/rubixnetwork/features.md

 Every node that joins our network discovers other nodes in the network with the peer discovery concept of IPFS.
 The communication between the nodes is peer-to-peer and is encrypted.
 Rubix uses LibP2P protocol in order to establish direct communication between the nodes.

-For Example, If Alice wants to communicate with Bob, Alice forwards the data using unique Application name and Bob's PeerID.
-Bob listens on the same Application name used by Alice.

-IMAGE/GIF

 The data is known only to the nodes who are involved in the communication.
 There is no global broadcast of data across the network.

 To know more about how LibP2P communication works, refer [LibP2P Protocol.](#https://docs.libp2p.io/tutorials/getting-started/go/)